philiwon8868/Webex_ChatGPT/README.md

 # Webex_ChatGPT

+## Disclaimer
+Note that this repository enables interaction with third-party Generative AI platforms outside of Cisco’s control, and users should review those third-party terms and privacy statements to understand how data is processed, stored, or used, including input data.

+## Description
 Webex Teamspace as the UI for ChatGPT.
 This program simply illustrates how to integrate Webex teamspace with ChatGPT and Nexus Dashboard Insights API.
 Whenever the user type in a message into the teamspace, it will trigger a Webex Webhook to execute.
 The Webhook will retrieve the message  from the room and interprete it.
 Several operations are defined as below:

  1. "HELP" - print out the functions supported by the webhook
  2. "ChatGPT" - followed by a question; the webhook will call the ChatGPT on behalf of the user via the OpenAI ChatGPT API and send the result back to the teamspace.